horacephair/horacephair.github.io/index.md

 * different party? @ more houses??

 ## Monday morning
+<a href="http://www.grandronde.org/news/smoke-signals/2015/10/14/oregon-cities-adopt-indigenous-peoples-day/#sthash.uGAG80Md.dpbs">Indigenous Peoples' Day</a>
 * _choose your own adventure_ @ various places

 ## Other events from our affiliates:
-* Portland Nursery's 30th annual <a href="http://www.portlandnursery.com/events/appletasting.shtml">apple tasting festival</a> will be the two weekends after Horace Phair.
+* Portland Nursery's 30th annual <a href="http://www.portlandnursery.com/events/appletasting.shtml">apple tasting festival</a> will be the two weekends after Horace Phair (10/13-15, 10/20-22).
 Sorry!

-# Slacklining <a name="slack"></a>
+# <a name="slack"></a>Slacklining
 This is like IRC, which will be comforting if you remember IRC and entirely unilluminating if you don't.
 It's a chatty thing where we're working out the details of the plans because we're all planning this party together.
 If you want to know where the people are at, etc., ask to be added to the slack and then we can play together on the Internet like we're back in the early oughts, except with emoji instead of emoticons. http://horacephair.slack.com

 # Accommodations are being made